Breast cancer: Classification

 Breast cancers are classified by several grading systems, each of which assesses a tumor characteristic that impacts a person's prognosis.
 First, a tumor is classified by the tissue it arises from, or the appearance of the tumor tissue under a microscope.
 Most breast cancers (85%) are ductal carcinoma – derived from the lining of the mammary ducts.
 10% are lobular carcinoma – derived from the mammary lobes – or mixed ductal/lobular carcinoma.
 Rarer types include mucinous carcinoma (around 2.5% of cases; surrounded by mucin), tubular carcinoma (1.5%; full of small tubes of epithelial cells), medullary carcinoma (1%; resembling "medullary" or middle-layer tissue), and papillary carcinoma (1%; covered in finger-like growths).
-Oftentimes a biopsy reveals cells that are cancerous but have not yet spread beyond their original location.
+Oftentimes, a biopsy reveals cells that are cancerous but have not yet spread beyond their original location.
 This condition, called carcinoma in situ, is often considered "precancerous" rather than a dangerous cancer itself.
 Those with ductal carcinoma in situ (in the mammary ducts) are at increased risk for developing true invasive breast cancer – around a third develop breast cancer within five years.
 Lobular carcinoma in situ (in the mammary lobes) rarely causes a noticeable lump, and is often found incidentally during a biopsy for another reason.
 It is commonly spread throughout both breasts.
 Those with lobular carcinoma in situ also have an increased risk of developing breast cancer – around 1% develop breast cancer each year.
-However, their risk of dying of breast cancer is no higher than the rest of the population.
+However, their risk of dying of breast cancer is no higher than that of the rest of the population.

 Invasive tumor tissue is assigned a grade based on how distinct it appears from healthy breast.
 Breast tumors are graded on three features: the proportion of cancer cells that form tubules, the appearance of the cell nucleus, and how many cells are actively replicating.
-Each feature is scored on a three-point scale, with a higher score indicating less healthy looking tissue.
+Each feature is scored on a three-point scale, with a higher score indicating less healthy-looking tissue.
 A grade is assigned based on the sum of the three scores.
 Combined scores of 3, 4, or 5 represent grade 1, a slower-growing cancer.
 Scores of 6 or 7 represent grade 2.
 Scores of 8 or 9 represent grade 3, a faster-growing, more aggressive cancer.